Routing tricks with SSH and iptables

 iptables manual page, I discovered that the rules in the

 nat table are only checked when packets which create new connections are encountered (e.g. a TCP SYN segment).
 When this happens, the kernel connection tracking sets up a state entry and a translation rule, and handles all subsequent packets in the connection using the conntrack entry.
-(As a side-effect, this means that stateless NAT is not possible with
+While I initially thought that this means you can't do stateful NAT with

 iptablesinvocation to use literal IP address instead of hostname.